Launching Your Planning Career: A Guide for Idealists

 The planning profession is rooted in the optimistic idea of betterment: transforming communities from the ground up to achieve livability, sustainability, and social justice.
 Attaining this entails a healthy measure of idealism.
 However, it also requires that young planners are realists, prepared for long timeframes, ethical dilemmas, warring stakeholders, and red tape.

 For young planners, facing these obstacles unprepared can be deflating, or worse, disillusioning.
-In order for idealism to prevail, they must match their purpose and skills with reflective capacities.

 Richard Willson draws on his years of experience in the classroom, as a researcher, and as a mentor to young planners.
 His insights provide processes for making choices in the career "launching" phase — addressing decision making, doubt, types of work, and work settings.